The summer holidays are approaching and student employment is a topical subject again.

-In this first Infoflash dealing with this subject, we will go further into the specific obligations and formalities which have to be fulfilled within this employment relation.
+In this first Infoflash dealing with this subject, we will go further into the specific formalities which have to be fulfilled when hiring a student.

 When employing a student, a student employment contract must be drawn up.
 This contract shall be laid down in writing for each student individually.
 This has to be done at the latest when the student commences employment.